SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/aws-iam.md

 Version: 1.4
 Updated: Feb 5, 2024

-Using the integration with IAM, you can create and manage AWS users and groups, and use permissions to allow and deny
+Using the integration with IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.

 ## Actions